mrcavalcanti/mosaicoo/pkg/services/ngalert/README.md

-# Next generation alerting (ngalert) in Grafana 8
+# Next generation alerting (ngalert) in Mosaicoo 8

-Ngalert (Next generation alert) is the next generation of alerting in Grafana 8.
+Ngalert (Next generation alert) is the next generation of alerting in Mosaicoo 8.

 ## Overview